Webinar: The Deteriorating Patient: When a hospital patient unexpectedly goes downhill, what can families do?

 3. Martha’s Rule: Merope Mills, Weekend Editor at The Guardian Newspaper, UK, shared an emotive account of Martha’s Rule—a poignant narrative highlighting the advocacy efforts of a British mother for her daughter’s justice.

-4. Rapid response, critical care outreach, and the family's role: Chris Subbe, Consultant in Acute, Respiratory & Intensive Care Medicine, provided a comprehensive overview of rapid response protocols and emphasized the critical role of families in patient care.
+4. Rapid response, critical care outreach, and the family’s role: Chris Subbe, Consultant in Acute, Respiratory & Intensive Care Medicine, provided a comprehensive overview of rapid response processes and emphasized the critical role of families in patient care.

 5. Recognizing and responding to the deteriorating patient: Helen Haskell, Chair of Patient Safety and Quality Council, WPA, USA, along with John Welch, Critical care nurse consultant at University College London Hospitals, offered invaluable tips for nurses and families on identifying and responding to deteriorating patient conditions.